 Magnesium and Heart Health

 Magnesium is a micronutrient that takes part in more than 300 cellular reactions within the body.
 Despite how important this mineral is, nearly 75 percent of American adults don’t get the recommended intake.
-So, is magnesium good for your heart?
+In a series of articles, we examine the major body organs and how they are affected by magnesium deficiency.
+This article addresses whether or not magnesium is good for your heart?
 And should you be taking a daily supplement?

 A 2000 study from Circulation suggests that magnesium is needed for heart health.
 Half of the patients participating in the study took 365 mg of magnesium twice daily for six months, while the other participants took a placebo.
 At the end of the study, patients taking magnesium showed better vessel function and their hearts remained less stressed while on the treadmill.
 Almost 75 percent of the participants were magnesium-deficient when the study began, but most levels rose to normal figures.

 Magnesium has multiple positive effects on heart health.
 Increasing your intake to maintain healthy circulation is a choices many health care professionals recommend.
 Magnesium may also help the blood vessels relax and relaxation is always good for the body.

 Magnesium and heart rate are closely linked.
 In fact, magnesium is partially responsible for maintaining a healthy heartbeat.
 But how, exactly does magnesium affect the heart?
 Working together with calcium, magnesium generates heart contractions.

 Remember, the heart is one big muscle and the calcium is responsible for stimulating the muscle fibers for contraction, while magnesium is needed to help the muscles relax.
 When your magnesium levels are depleted, the calcium can overstimulate your heart muscles and lead to an irregular or rapid heartbeat.